vallgroup/Torque-Theme/docs/developing.md

           (eg db_data -> child_theme_db_data)

     2. In the docker-compose file you should also change the db name (in MYSQL_DATABASE and WORDPRESS_DB_NAME), although this is not compulsory.
-    3. Add the theme's build command to the `setup.sh` script

 4. Then repeat steps 9, 10 and 11 from [setup](./setup.md) to get your new wordpress installation up and running.